anebz/cloud/Accreditations/aws_developer_associate.md

 ### Kinesis

 Family of services to analyze streaming data in real time.
 Streams are made of shards, each shard is a sequence of 1+ data records and provides a fixed unit of capacity.
 Default is 5reads/s, max 2MB.
 1k writes/s, max is 1MB/s.
+Kinesis gives you the ability to consume records according to a sequence number applied when data is written to the Kinesis shard.

 * Streams: stream data/video
 * Firehose: capture, transform, load streams into AWS data stores
 * Data analytics: analyze, query and transform streamed data in real-time using standard SQL and save in an AWS data store

+If your data rate increases, you can increase or decrease the number of shards allocated to your stream.
 The Kinesis client library ensures that for every shard there is a record processor.
 You should ensure that the \#instances >! \#shards.
 No need to use multiple instances to handle the processing load of one shard.
 One worker can process multiple shards.
 Resharding, increasing the number of shards, doesn't mean you need more instances.

-#### Kinesis data streams
+> Kinesis data streams

 * Highly durable linked list in the cloud optimized for sequential reads and sequential writes.
 * Strict ordering and duplicates